Skip to content

 A 2025 meta-analysis of mathematics learning (Educational Psychology Review) found spaced practice produced a steady g = 0.28 retention advantage even in classroom settings, where conditions are messier than in the lab.
 The effect doubled in isolated learning environments where students could control timing.

-Key takeaway: Cramming and spacing aren’t opposites; they’re the first and second touches on the same loop.
-Do the cram tonight, then space the reviews.
+Stop treating cramming and spacing as enemies.
+They’re the first and second touch on the same loop.
+Cram tonight, then space the reviews across the next few days.

-There’s no contradiction between the two goals.
-Cramming wins the next morning.
-Spacing wins the next month.
-The smartest move when you ask how to memorize fast is to do both: cram tonight, then revisit tomorrow morning, then revisit Friday.
-Each of those touches takes minutes and the material now lives somewhere your brain can find it under pressure.
+So the two goals never actually fight.
+Cramming wins tomorrow morning.
+Spacing wins next month.
+The smart move when you ask how to memorize fast is to run both.
+Cram tonight, revisit tomorrow morning, revisit again Friday.
+Each touch costs minutes, and by Friday the material lives somewhere your brain can reach it under pressure instead of somewhere it evaporated by Wednesday.

 Start the cram-then-space loop on any topic →